Taking drugs while pregnant is very dangerous, especially when a person is taking narcotics. It can cause problems for both mother and child.

 Any use of heroin during pregnancy will increase the chance of low birth weight, premature birth, low blood sugar, breathing difficulties, bleeding in the brain, and infant death.

-Note: if a baby is addicted to heroin he or she can face withdrawal symptoms that include: fever, diarrhea, irritability, and sleep related issues.
+Note: if a baby is addicted to heroin, they face withdrawal symptoms that include fever, diarrhea, irritability, and sleep-related issues.
 This is called neonatal abstinence syndrome.

 As you can see, there are many dangers of taking narcotics during pregnancy.
-No matter which type of drug you take, there is an increased chance of it having a negative impact on you and/or your unborn child.
+No matter which type of drug you take, there is an increased chance of it negatively impacting you and/or your unborn child.

-Just the same as those who are not pregnant, there are rehab programs that can help pregnant women overcome their addiction and avoid narcotics.
-It takes a specialized treatment schedule to achieve success, since pregnant women need special care, but this is something many have done in the past.
+Specialized rehab programs address the needs of pregnant women to overcome their addiction and avoid narcotics.
+These specialized treatment programs are scheduled to achieve success, since pregnant women need special care.

 There are dangers of taking narcotics during pregnancy, which is why most realize this is something they should never experiment with.

-If you’re pregnant and need help stopping narcotics, call 800-934-1582(Who Answers?) now to find a treatment program that works for you.
+If you’re pregnant and need help stopping narcotics, call 800-934-1582(Sponsored) now to find a treatment program that works for you.

 the Take-Away